SOAR-Lab/agent-traj-visualization/README.md

   - label length
   - edge label visibility
 - Inline inspector or separate inspector page
-- Patch result summary with PASS/FAIL marking on the final result node
+- Patch result summary with PASS/FAIL marking on the final result node when result metadata is available
 - Relation metrics summary across the selected task
+- Raw-trace labeling workflow with action labels first, then relationship labels
+- Compact labeling legends in the labeling sidebar

 ## Repository Layout